 Launched in 2010 by Sara Archambault, Sean Flynn, and Ben Fowlie, the DocYard is an award-winning film and discussion series that runs from January through April at the Brattle Theatre in Cambridge, and also sponsors special screenings and co-presentations throughout the year.
 Each screening is a new experience as we connect audiences directly with film and media makers who are exploring the documentary form through insightful post-screening discussions.

-Since 2010, we have presented over 65 screenings and welcomed dozens of filmmakers to Boston, and in 2011, the DocYard was awarded a Special Commendation in 2011 by the Boston Society of Film Critics for “presenting a vibrant forum for the Boston documentary community to see important new non-fiction works and to have meaningful discussions with the filmmakers.”
+Since its inception, the DocYard has helped to bring over 100 films and filmmakers to Cambridge.
+In 2011, the DocYard was awarded a Special Commendation by the Boston Society of Film Critics for “presenting a vibrant forum for the Boston documentary community to see important new non-fiction works and to have meaningful discussions with the filmmakers.”
+In 2014, the DocYard was voted a BostInno “50 on Fire” Media Award Winner.

 Our commitment to sharing and promoting cutting edge work in documentary is emphasized by the community we call home.
 Boston has long been a center for documentary filmmaking.
 It continues to be a place where students come to learn and experiment; where world- renowned documentary filmmakers are teaching and creating work; and where the craft is continually being developed and expanded.
 Many filmmakers breaking new ground in non-fiction storytelling today are building on Boston’s rich legacy of documentary and innovation of the form.

 The DocYard is a program of the LEF Foundation.
 A private family foundation dedicated to the support of contemporary arts, LEF was established in 1985 with offices in Massachusetts and California.
-The Moving Image Fund was launched in 2001 through the LEF office in Cambridge, MA to support independent film and video artists.
-Since its inception, the Moving Image Fund has supported over 200 independent filmmaker projects with approximately $3,500,000 in funding.
-The goal of LEF New England is to fund the work of independent film and video artists in the region and broaden recognition and support for their work locally and nationally.
+The Moving Image Fund was launched in 2001 through the LEF New England office in Cambridge, MA.
+LEF New England supports the work of independent documentary film and video artists in the region and broadens recognition and support for their work nationally and locally.
+The Moving Image Fund has awarded $4 million in grant funding to over 300 projects.

 The DocYard Team